-OSHA and ANSI have both adopted Kirkpatrick's "Four Levels of Evaluation" as the model for evaluating the quality of safety education and training.
-It's a good model and is used widely.
+OSHA and ANSI have both adopted, to some degree, the Kirkpatrick/Phillip's model we discussed in Module 5 for evaluating the quality of safety education and training.

-According to this five-level model, methods to evaluate should always include the measurement of student reaction and measure sequentially through learning, application, results and finally return.
-Now let's take a look at each of these levels of evaluation.
+According to this five-level model, methods to evaluate should always include the measurement of student reaction and measure sequentially through learning, application, results, and returns.
+Now let's look at each of these levels of evaluation.

 Level One evaluation is extremely important and measures the performance training by gathering data from students about the quality of the content and presentation of the training.
 Below are some questions we want to answer.